tevendale/ShowFitFile/readme.txt

 Add the Show Fit File block to your post

-Click on the blue button below the map to upload your .fit file.
+Click on the blue button below the map to upload your .fit , .gpx or .tcx file.
 After a couple of seconds, your file will then be displayed.

 An altitude profile graph will be displayed under the map.
 This can be hidden using the block controls in the side bar.